 It took me years to try using an autoresponder but now I have one on all the time.

 Start with weekends.
 Just because the internet is open 24/7, you are not.
 I want to be available if you have questions about a course or something else I offer and my auto-responder explains how to take next steps.

 5. Be brief and kind when you respond.

 Most emails can be answered with only a few sentences and brevity/getting right to the point demonstrates that you want to serve while valuing everyone’s time, including your own.

 A handful of email requires a longer response.
 Those are typically the email messages that fall into the “respond later” pile.
-My friend Jess gave me a brilliant solution and suggested I respond via unedited audio messages.
-Brilliant!
-It’s personal, saves time, and let’s me get to the heart of the matter without worrying if I put the comma in the right place.
+If a lengthy response is required, considered an audio message.
+It’s personal, saves time, and will allow you to get to the heart of the matter without worrying if you put the comma in the right place.
 It also eliminates the concern of “are they going to take this the right way?”

 While you can’t prevent 100% of the nonsense that arrives in your inbox, take responsibility for what you let in there.
 If you subscribed to a list or website that bombards you with sales offers or deals all day long, remember that you gave them permission (and you can take it back).